kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 There are a host of reasons why you might want to run your services in jails, but the primary reason is that it allows you to run disparate services without having to worry about a flaw in one service allowing access to another service.
-For example, jails would allow you to run a mail server and a web server on the same Droplet without having to be overly concerned that a vulnerability in your web site could expose the data in your mail server.
+For example, jails will allow you to run a mail server and a web server on the same Droplet without having to be overly concerned that a vulnerability in your web site could expose the data in your mail server.